 The board of directors has standing audit, compensation and nominating and governance committees.
 Each committee has a charter that has been approved by the board of directors.
 Each committee must review the appropriateness of its charter and perform a self-evaluation at least annually.
 Mr. Tyagarajan is the only director who is an employee of Genpact, and he does not participate in any meeting, or portions of any meeting, at which his compensation or performance is evaluated.
-All members of all committees are non-employee directors and the board of directors has determined that all of the members of our three standing committees are independent as defined under the rules of the NYSE, and, in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
+All members of all committees are non-employee directors and the board of directors has determined that all of the members of our three standing committees are independent as defined under the rules of the NYSE, and, in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Securities Exchange Act of 1934, as amended.

-The table below sets forth the committees of our board, the composition of each committee and the number of meetings of each committee during 2018.
+The table below sets forth the committees of our board, the composition of each committee and the number of meetings of each committee during 2021.

 BOARD COMMITTEES

 Board Member Audit Compensation Nominating and Governance

-Ajay Agrawal Member(1)
+Ajay Agrawal Member

-Amit Chandra Member(2)
+Stacey Cartwright Member

-Laura Conigliaro Member
+Laura Conigliaro Member Member (1)

+Tamara Franklin Member Member (2)

-Carol Lindstrom Member
+Carol Lindstrom Member (3) Chair (3)

-Alex Mandl Chair(3)

-James Madden Member Chair
+James Madden (4) Member Member

-CeCelia Morken Member
+CeCelia Morken Member Member

-Mark Nunnelly Chair
+Mark Nunnelly Chair (5)

-Robert Scott(4) Member Member Member
+Brian Stevens Member

-Mark Verdi Member(5)
+Mark Verdi (6) Chair

-Number of meetings in 2018 8 6 2
+Number of meetings in 2021 10 5 2

-- (1) (2) - Mr. Agrawal will join the nominating and governance committee as a member upon his reelection to the board at the annual meeting.
-Mr. Chandra currently serves as a member of the nominating and governance committee.
-Mr. Chandra will not be standing for reelection at the annual meeting and will be - replaced on the nominating and governance committee by Mr. Agrawal.

-Mr. Mandl currently serves as the audit committee chair and has been designated by the board as an audit committee financial expert as defined by SEC rules.
-Mr. Mandl will not (3) be standing for reelection at the annual meeting and will be replaced as Chair of the audit committee by Mr. Verdi. - Chairman of the board of directors.
-Audit committee financial expert as defined by SEC rules.
-Mr. Verdi will assume the role of Chair of the Audit Committee upon his reelection at the annual meeting.
+- (1) Ms. Conigliaro will assume the role of chair of the nominating and governance committee upon her reelection to the board of directors at the annual meeting. - (2) Ms. Franklin will join the nominating and governance committee as a member upon her reelection to the board of directors at the annual meeting. - (3) Ms. Lindstrom will assume the role of chair of the compensation committee upon her reelection to the board of directors at the annual meeting, and will be replaced as chair of the nominating and governance committee by Ms. Conigliaro. - (4) Mr. Madden currently serves as Chair of the board of directors. - (5) Mr. Nunnelly will not be standing for reelection at the annual meeting and will be replaced as chair of the compensation committee by Ms. Lindstrom. - (6) Audit committee financial expert as defined by SEC rules.